Use Training and Development to Motivate Staff

 A continuing education program for a department is just as important as the new hire training.
 When training a new associate, understand that they will only retain approximately 40 percent of the information learned during the initial training session.

 Therefore, reminding the staff about various procedures and concepts needs to be ongoing, with either a formal or informal approach.
-(The author’s preference is always with a more informal approach.)

 The formal or traditional approach to employee training often includes a member of management sending a memo to each associate.
 The informal and often more appealing approach to a visual learner is to send a one-page information sheet.

 This information sheet, called a training alert, should be informative and presented in a non-threatening manner.
 If a policy or procedure changes, the informal approach would better prepare the department to receive this update.

 Prior to putting together a continuing education employee training program, the management team must decide upon their desired outcome.
 One important question to consider: "Do you want the program to enhance the skills of your associate or do you want to help your associate with personal development?"

 While there is some commonality between these answers, the main difference is the opportunity for the management team to mold future management team members.
 If the desired outcome is simply to enhance skills with no personal development, the department will have a staff that simply knows how to do their job a little better.

 While that is a positive outcome, you want your company to think "outside the box," and design a program that allows and even encourages critical thinking and problem-solving.

 Thus, when designing a continuing education program, the desired outcome should blend both technical and personal enhancement.
 This type of training program allows the staff the opportunity to develop solid management skills coupled with a better understanding of their position and function and understand how they fit into the organization.